 Metabolic bone disease

-This condition can occur in Greek tortoises when they don’t get enough calcium or vitamin D3, which are essential for proper bone growth and development.
-Signs of the metabolic bone disease include soft, rubbery shells, swollen joints, and difficulty moving.
+This happens when they don’t get enough calcium or vitamin D3.
+In fact, vitamin D is essential for proper bone growth and development.
+Signs include soft shells, swollen joints, and trouble moving.

 Parasites